apcountryman/picolibrary/docs/network/ip.md

 function.
 To get the maximum valid port, use the `::picolibrary::IP::Port::max()` static member function.
-To Get the port that is used to represent any port (0), use the `::picolibrary::IP::Port::any()` static member function.
+To get the port that is used to represent any port (0), use the `::picolibrary::IP::Port::any()` static member function.
 To check if a port is the port that is used to represent any port (0), use the `::picolibrary::IP::Port::is_any()` member function.